Complete moduli of cubic threefolds and their intermediate Jacobians: Boundary strata of of torus rank 2

-\begin{pro} $\overline{IJ}\cap\beta_{2}^0=(\overline{\bf A}\cup\overline{\bf B})\cap\beta_{2}^0$. \end{pro} \begin{proof} This follows from $\overline{IJ}\cap\partial\AP=\overline{\bf A}\cup\overline{\bf B}$.
-To prove this claim we have to show that there are no $9$-dimensional components of $\overline{IJ}$ contained in $\beta_2$.
+To prove the claim, we first note that the boundary $\partial\AP$ is a Cartier divisor in~$\AP$, and thus every irreducible component of the intersection $\overline{IJ}\cap\partial\AP$ must have codimension one within $\overline{IJ}$.
+Thus to prove the claim we need to show that there does not exist a $9$-dimensional irreducible component of $\overline{IJ}\cap\partial\AP$ contained in $\beta_2$ --- from which it would follow that each irreducible component of $\overline{IJ}\cap\partial\AP=\overline{IJ}\cap\beta_1$ intersects $\beta_1^0$, which by the previous results would mean it is the closure of either $A$ and $B$.
+Suppose for contradiction that there were an 9-dimensional component of $\overline{IJ}\cap\AP$ contained in $\beta_2$.
 As any such component would have to come from a divisor in $\tM$, we see that no possibilities in Table~\ref{tablecon} give such divisorial components, and thus the only case to potentially investigate is the image of $\tDD[4]$ --- which by Remark~\ref{R:D4Div} is indeed mapped generically into $\beta_2^0$.
 One can then investigate the extension data further to show that the image of $\tDD[4]$ is indeed at most 8-dimensional, but also we note that computations in \cite{grhu2} describe explicitly the intersection $\overline{IJ}\cap\beta_2^0$ by computing the Fourier--Jacobi expansion of theta gradients --- and one easily sees in fact that this intersection is 8-dimensional. \end{proof}